 What local attractions are nearby

 Not only is the general location important but the park itself will take some thinking through.
-Different parks will have different pros and cons and different features which will suit different customers.
+Different parks will suit each customers needs uniquely.

 If you’re a younger family, then a park with a number of activities geared towards children will suit you a lot more while parks for younger caravan users will often have more evening entertainment.